 - Some Australian universities assess a special course fee for enrolling in laboratory courses.
 Some assess a fee for every special course taken, while others assess the fee only if a certain portion of courses are taken within one of these departments.
 You should consult the "Estimated Cost of Attendance" noted with your program fees.

 - Depending on your program, special fees can range from $300 - $4,000 and usually this is billed after you have registered for classes overseas.
-Please check with your program manager for details.
+Please check with your program advisor for details.

 - Some studio art courses may be required to pay a supplies fee directly to the university after you arrive and register for courses.